About Sarah J. Merrill and MERRILL MEMOIRS:

 Capturing people's stories is my "dream job."

 My journey: As a child, I began writing stories as soon as I learned how to write words.
 Fast forward: I graduated with honors from Middlebury College in Vermont, with a B.A. in both English Literature and Modern Dance.
 I spent a thrilling year doing graduate work at the Salt Institute for Documentary Studies in Portland, Maine.
 After completing this oral history program, I took a year to volunteer in nursing homes, writing the residents' life stories.
 I have worked for over 15 years as a journalist and an editor.
-Six years ago, my kids in school full time, I launched this business and settled into my dream job.
+Eight years ago, my kids in school full time, I launched this business and settled into my dream job.
 I've since worked with dozens of families preserving the most important legacy of all: their stories.